pvijayfullstack/location-board-ruby/README.md

 # History

 This app was made during a hackfest at the 2010 LifeChurch.tv Digerati retreat.
-We haven't really touched it since, so would love some help cleaning things up!
+After releasing the original PHP version, we then created this Ruby/Sinatra version.

 # Contributing